 Allison summarized their fears and their eventual relief: “How do we monitor what people are saying?
 What if people use it inappropriately, or language becomes a concern?
 It’s a year later, and we haven’t had one instance of that.
 We’ve stopped worrying about it.
 People use it in an entirely positive way.”

 Financial institutions are part of a regulated industry.
-Like other industries subject to strict regulatory controls, they need to be very careful about what data goes where and is visible to whom.
+Like other industries subject to strict regulatory controls, they need to be careful about what data goes where and is visible to whom.
 HSFCU needed to ensure that there was no chance of any sort of regulatory risk.
 At the same time, it was equally important that they connect their workforce.
-So they took a very conservative stance – they declared their Jostle intranet to be strictly for employee communications, and not for work on member-related documents.
+So they took a very conservative stance – they declared Jostle to be strictly for employee communications and not for work on member-related documents.

 “People started filtering in slowly at first.
 That first week or two, I posted a tip of the week - tidbits of ‘how-to’ info from the Jostle Forum, such as ‘How to Make a Shout-Out’ or, ‘How to ‘like’ an article’.
 I would suggest that people look up a team member just to get people familiar with what they could do.
 Eventually I didn’t have to do that anymore.
-People started teaching each other, “Oh did you know that there’s an EVENTS page, etc.”
+People started teaching each other, “Oh did you know that there’s an Events page, etc.”

-HSFCU is now a well-connected organization of employees who are always right by one another – and their members – in a unified way.
+HSFCU is now a well-connected organization of employees who are always right by one another–and their members–in a unified way.
 We’re proud to be a part of it.